pantheon-systems/documentation/source/content/guides/autopilot/03-enable-autopilot.md

 ## Autopilot Setup Wizard

-The Autopilot setup wizard automatically displays after you activate Autopilot for a site.
+The Autopilot setup wizard automatically displays after you click **Customize** when you activate Autopilot for a single site.
 You must complete all items in the Configuration, Schedule, and Visual Review steps.

 ### Configuration